JochemPlegt/5LSM0_NN_jochem/README.md

 ├── jobscript_slurm.sh    # Alternative SLURM script using Apptainer container
-├── Dockerfile            # Docker container for challenge submission ├── download_docker_and_data.sh  # Script to download data and container on Snellius report/
+├── Dockerfile            # Docker container for challenge submission ├── download_docker_and_data.sh  # Script to download data and container on Snellius
-├── main.tex              # LaTeX source of the research paper
-├── references.bib        # Bibliography
-└── figures/              # Figures used in the paper

 ```

 ## Training